MLDS-Laboratory/Sat-Fault-Detection/README.md

 docker-compose build
 docker-compose up -d
 ```
-This starts PostgreSQL, Kafka, Zookeeper, Telegraf, InfluxDB, Grafana, and the anomaly detection service.
+This starts PostgreSQL, Kafka, Telegraf, InfluxDB, Grafana, and the anomaly detection service.

 ## Usage
 To use the system, you can interact with each container by opening its terminal either by running `docker-compose up -it <name_of_container>` or opening the terminal under Docker Desktop.